yizhanyun/yx/README.md

 ### rewriteUrl

-This one cool feature rewriteUrl allows duosite to rewrite a request like `my-site-in-ejs.localhost/index.ejs` to `localhost/my-site-in-ejs/index.ejs`.
-This allows duosite to use Fasity's plugin with a prefix feature that makes it transparent to develop router and handlers for subsite like a normal request without a subsite context.
+This one cool feature rewriteUrl allows yx to rewrite a request like `my-site-in-ejs.localhost/index.ejs` to `localhost/my-site-in-ejs/index.ejs`.
+This allows yx to use Fasity's plugin with a prefix feature that makes it transparent to develop router and handlers for subsite like a normal request without a subsite context.

 ### plugin with prefix and isoloated subserver